-- Your next reading is excerpts from Prince & Smolensky's 1993 manuscript introducing Optimality Theory (OT), an all-constraint theory. - Next week we'll cover the basics of OT. - Then the middle third of the course will explore the differing predictions that SPE, OT, and their variants make about phonologies.
+- The reading for Monday is excerpts from Prince & Smolensky's 1993 manuscript introducing Optimality Theory (OT), an all-constraint theory. - Over the next three or so classes we'll cover the fundamentals of OT. - Then we'll move into explore the differing predictions that SPE, OT, and their variants make about phonologies.